cap-java/cds-feature-auditlog-ng/README.md

 ## About this project

-The Audit Log Service NG Java CAP plugin enables Java CAP applications to emit audit log events in a standardized way.
+The CDS plugin for SAP Audit Log service enables Java CAP applications to emit audit log events in a standardized way.
 It is fully compatible with the Audit Log Event Catalog, ensuring standardized event semantics and compatibility.

 You can emit the following types of audit log events:
 - Personal Data Access Event